 Routine closure according to the surgeon's preference.

-Crutch walking with toe-touch weight bearing, supervised by a physiotherapist, should be advised for 3-4 weeks.
+Crutch walking with toe-touch weight bearing should therefore be advised for 3–4 weeks.

 Abductor strengthening exercises can be started after 6-8 weeks if there are clinical and radiological signs of healing.